 My name* is Misha Magdalene.
 I’m a multi-classed, multi-geek, multi-queer witch with a degree in gender studies and an odd sense of humor.
 I’m an initiate of multiple lines of traditional witchcraft, including the Anderson Feri tradition and Gardnerian Wicca.
 I’ve also dabbled recklessly in both modern ceremonial magic and grimoiric goetia.
 I’ve been blogging since 2001, negotiating the online world since 1987, playing Dungeons & Dragons since 1981, and listening to weird music since birth.
 I live in the Pacific Northwest with my polymath partner, several tons of books, far too much coffee-making apparatus, and two adorably destructive black cats.
-My pronouns are she/her or they/them, and I’m always delighted to share the lengthy (and grammatically correct!) history of the singular “they” in English.
+My pronouns are she, her, hers, and not up for debate.

 What do I do?

 More specifically, I write about gender, sexuality, geek culture, pop culture, philosophy, theology, religion, history, political theory, and the ways in which all of these things intersect with the practice of hands-on, DIY spirituality.
 From August 2017 to January 2021, I wrote the Outside the Charmed Circle blog for the Patheos Pagan Channel.
 During the blog’s lifespan, I wrote about the spiritual value of discernment, the inherent political nature of Pagan and polytheist practice, practicing safer sex magic, strategies for countering abuse in our communities, and the true-life story of how Dungeons & Dragons led me to witchcraft.

 Like I said, I write about magic.